Sklavit/pet_project/about_me/ideas.md

 - inside should be async agent
 - interface may be done as web interface
 - for web interface I need seb server (FastAPI is popular one) and API
+- do we need some sort of LogIn?